Communist Party of Vietnam: Criticism

-In spite of Vietnam's 1986 economic reform, many left-wing critics have criticized Vietnam's current ideology.
-Outspoken dissident leftist Bui Tin said that "the Communist Party [of Vietnam] is full of opportunists and privileged elites.
+The CPV's ideology has been criticized from the left for its supposed departure from communist principles.
+Critics have argued that the socialist-oriented market economy is a re-capitalized system which allows massive capitalist markets, enriches the bourgeoisie, and increases foreign direct investment, at the cost of expanding economic inequality and social unrest.
+Leftist dissident Bui Tin opined that "the Communist Party [of Vietnam] is full of opportunists and privileged elites.
 The morality is lost.
 All is the search for dollars."
-Critics of the CPV have argued that the socialist-oriented market economy is a re-capitalized system which allows massive capitalist markets, bourgeoisie, and foreign investments while expanding economic inequality and social unrest.

 Party-to-party relations

 In a resolution of the 10th National Party Congress, it was decided to renovate and strengthen the party's foreign policy.
-As of 2010, the Commission for External Relations of the Central Committee has good relations with 222 political parties in 115 countries.
+As of 2010, the Central Committee's Commission for External Relations has good relations with 222 political parties in 115 countries.
 According to the party, this is an "important contributions to accelerating the renovation process, industrialization and modernization of Vietnam".
 The party does not only have foreign relations with communist parties; relations with non-communist parties have been established because their countries are economically important to Vietnam.
 Relations with other communist and workers' parties are very important and built on "solidarity, friendship, mutual support in the struggle for socialism in the spirit of Marxism-Leninism and pure internationalism of the working class".
 It exchanges views with such parties on theoretical and practical issues regarding socialist construction, party building and current problems.
 The CPV is active in international communist and workers party gatherings, such as the International Meeting of Communist and Workers' Parties.

 The CPV currently maintains relations with over 100 communist and workers' parties.
-The party has emphasized the importance of relations with the Lao People's Revolutionary Party and the Cambodian People's Party.
+The party has emphasized the importance of relations with the Lao People's Revolutionary Party and the Cambodian People's Party, as all three parties are the spiritual incarnations of the Indochinese Communist Party.
 It also maintains good relations with the Chinese Communist Party, the Communist Party of Cuba, and the Workers' Party of Korea.
-The CPV sent delegations to the 8th Congress of the Communist Party of the Russian Federation in 2008, the 5th Congress of the Party of Italian Communists in 2008, the 20th Congress of the Communist Party of India in 2008, the 9th Communist Party of India (Marxist) in 2008, the 18th Congress of Communist Party of Greece in 2009, the 9th Congress of the Communist Party of Denmark in 2009, the 18th Congress of the Spanish Communist Party in 2009, the 8th Congress of the Communist Party of Nepal (Marxist–Leninist) in 2009, the 12th Congress of the Communist Party of Brazil in 2009 and that of the Peruvian Communist Party in 2010.
+The CPV sent delegations to the 8th Congress of the Communist Party of the Russian Federation in 2008, the 5th Congress of the Party of Italian Communists in 2008, the 20th Congress of the Communist Party of India in 2008, the 9th Communist Party of India (Marxist) in 2008, the 18th Congress of Communist Party of Greece in 2009, the 9th Congress of the Communist Party of Denmark in 2009, the 18th Congress of the Communist Party of Spain in 2009, the 8th Congress of the Communist Party of Nepal (Marxist–Leninist) in 2009, the 12th Congress of the Communist Party of Brazil in 2009 and that of the Peruvian Communist Party in 2010.

 The CPV maintains also friendly relations with Latin American left-wing political parties.
 A delegation from the CPV participated in the 22nd Meeting of Foro de São Paulo in El Salvador in June 2016.